Smiling young plus-sized Hispanic woman with backpack, notebook, headphones

 The early bird gets the scholarship

-Many colleges will require you to apply earlier than the official deadline to be considered for all institutional scholarships.
-That means apply early.
+Many colleges will require you to apply earlier than the official deadline to be considered for all institutional scholarships—that means do it.
 There are two kinds of early applications, and it is imperative that you know the difference between them.
 Early Action simply means you are applying early and will hear back from the college sooner (usually around late December).
-Early Decision means you are committed to the school if they admit you.
-While going with Early Decision does make you statistically more likely to be admitted, you have to go there no matter what their financial package looks like.
+Early Decision means must commit to the school if they admit you.
+While applying Early Decision does make you statistically more likely to be admitted, you have to go there no matter what their financial package looks like.
 I would strongly advise that you apply Early Action to all potential schools that offer it.
 I’d also advise against Early Decision unless you want to marry that college and can afford to pay everything the FAFSA claims you can.

 Related: How to Fill Out the FAFSA, Step-by-Step